Weak variable step-size schemes for stochastic differential equations based on controlling conditional moments: Introduction

-Inspired by \cite{Jimenez2019} and by the variable step-size strategies based on embedded schemes for ODEs, in Section \ref{sec:GeneralStrategyP} we introduce a new method for constructing variable step-size weak schemes for SDEs.
+In this paper, we develop a general methodology for determining automatically the step-sizes $\tau_{n+1} - \tau_n$ of the scheme $ \left( Y_n \right)_{n\geq 0}$ solving \eqref{eq:SDE} so that some measure of a good match between the conditional distributions of $Y_{n+1}$ and $ X_{\tau_{n+1}} \left( \tau_{n} , Y_{n} \right)$, given $Y_{n} $, is smaller than a tolerance provided by the user.
+Namely, inspired by \cite{Jimenez2019} and by the variable step-size strategies based on embedded schemes for ODEs, in Section \ref{sec:GeneralStrategyP} we introduce a new method for constructing variable step-size weak schemes for SDEs.
 The heart of the method is to control the matching between the first conditional moments of embedded pairs of weak approximations by means of discrepancy functions that do not involve sampling random variables.
-Roughly speaking, we determine automatically the step-size $\tau_{n+1} - \tau_{n}$ of the one-step numerical scheme $ \left( Y_n \right)_{n}$ by keeping a weighted norm of estimates of the conditional expectations $ \mathbb{E} \left( \hat{Y}_{n+1} \diagup \mathfrak{F}_{\tau_n} \right) - \mathbb{E} \left( Y_{n+1} \diagup \mathfrak{F}_{\tau_n} \right) $ and
+This allows us to design solvers computationally much faster than those mentioned above with a promising performance in practical problems.
+Roughly speaking, we determine automatically the step-size $\tau_{n+1} - \tau_{n}$ of the one-step numerical scheme $ \left( Y_n \right)_{n\geq 0}$ by keeping a weighted norm of estimates of the conditional expectations $ \mathbb{E} \left( \hat{Y}_{n+1} \diagup \mathfrak{F}_{\tau_n} \right) - \mathbb{E} \left( Y_{n+1} \diagup \mathfrak{F}_{\tau_n} \right) $ and

 within the range of a threshold given by the user, where $\hat{Y}_{n+1} $ is an auxiliary weak approximation of $X_{ \tau_{n+1} } \left( \tau_{n} , Y_{n} \right)$.
 We provide directions for designing suitable discrepancy functions.